 Ekphrastic poems comment on another art form, such as painting, sculpture, or architecture.
 Through Picturing America grants from the National Endowment for the Humanities, schools in this eighteen-county region of far west Kentucky received poster-sized reproductions of art works that relate to American history.
 Using the images to inspire young writers, I conducted poetry writing workshops in the schools.

 Students wrote then recorded their poems, and the recordings were broadcast by the region’s National Public Radio affiliate, WKMS-FM, during daily “Poetry Minutes” in April to celebrate National Poetry Month.
-In addition, the kids’ poems are posted on the WKMS website next to an image of the artwork that inspired their words.

 Some of the young writers were encouraged to follow the format of William Carlos Williams’ poem “The Red Wheelbarrow.”
 Using just sixteen words, they managed to capture images and feelings inspired by the art.

 Maddie Balmer, Calloway County Middle School, looked at John James Audubon’s “American Flamingo” and wrote: